react-querybuilder/react-querybuilder/README.md

   handleOnClick: (e: React.MouseEvent) => void; // Callback function to invoke adding a <RuleGroup />
   level: number; // The level of the current group
-  context: any; // Container for custom props that are passed to all components }
+  context: any; // Container for custom props that are passed to all components
+  validation: boolean | ValidationResult; // validation result of this rule }
 ```